 Casement Window Pictures

 Casement windows have long been a favorite among homeowners.
 They are beautiful and can really transform a home.
 They’re also easy to maintain, which certainly adds to their popularity.
 They are also an excellent choice for those who want good ventilation, because they open wide and the angled window catches the air and draws it inside.
 For fresh air lovers, they are an easy decision.
-Discover more on casement window prices.
+Discover more on casement prices.

-Casement windows yield more of the window’s surface area to actual viewing area.
+Casements yield more of the window’s surface area to actual viewing area.
 They don’t sacrifice the horizontal or vertical middle to sliding mechanisms like double-hung or gliding windows do.
 They are hinged on one side and open outward.
 When closed, they offer unimpeded views using the entire window.

 They are a traditional choice.
 They’ve been around forever with a look that is familiar and comforting, but can also be elegant and sophisticated.
 Casements are chameleons, blending with a variety of architectural styles.
 Installing casements can enhance the look of a home, giving it a welcoming, elegant appeal.